Hard Country Maple Thin Cutting Board Strips

 Ease of Finishing

-Hard Country Maple is a domestic wood from North America
+Character Hard Maple is a domestic wood from North America

 Expect a dramatic display of natural color with white sapwood, brown heartwood, dark mineral streaks and wild knots.
-Country maple is our description of the hard maple that’s left over after the 100% white boards have been separated out for use as Hard White Maple.
-This is for those who want something totally unexpected and different - in turn, country maple costs less and offers eccentric color!
+Character maple is our description of the hard maple that’s separated from Hard White Maple for color mix, figure and character.
+This is for those who want something totally unexpected and different - in turn, character maple costs less and offers an eccentric experience!

 Creamy white to yellowish or pale tan with dark brown bands and streaks.
 The variety of inconsistent color gives it a rustic, or country, appearance.